Are you regularly bumping training to meet customer demand? Here’s why the experts say it’s a bad idea…

 The daily barrage can take its toll on the mental health of your workers.
 Ongoing training on deflection techniques and escalation options is essential if you want to keep team members safe, healthy and employed.

-With thanks to David Avrin, Customer Experience Keynote Speaker and Consultant at The Customer Experience Advantage
+Contributed by: David Avrin, Customer Experience Keynote Speaker and Consultant at The Customer Experience Advantage

 8. Regular Training Ensures Consistency and Builds Trust